Feefo logo

 (your name)

-Checkout Instructions
+Checkout instructions

 Send this email before they arrive and again a couple of days before your guests leave.

-State anything the guests need to do before leaving the property, such as:
+Firstly, thank them for staying with you and outline anything the guests need to do before leaving the property, such as:

 – Confirm the checkout time they have to leave by